 - 4 Defenses Against Ohio Involuntary Manslaughter Convictions

 - 5 A Columbus Involuntary Manslaughter Lawyer You Can Count On

-Why Koenig & Owen, LLC, Should Be Your First Call After You’re Accused of Manslaughter in Columbus
+Why James D. Owen, LLC, Should Be Your First Call After You’re Accused of Manslaughter in Columbus

-When the people of Columbus need a skilled criminal defense firm to help them fight back against accusations of vehicular homicide, drug trafficking, or aggravated murder, they know they can always rely on Koenig & Owen, LLC.
+When the people of Columbus need a skilled criminal defense firm to help them fight back against accusations of vehicular homicide, drug trafficking, or aggravated murder, they know they can always rely on James D. Owen, LLC.
 Our team of Columbus criminal defense attorneys has the legal experience and statutory knowledge necessary to handle any case.